philsturgeon/phil.tech/source/2012-12-27-arguing-on-the-internet.html.markdown

 layout: post
 title: Arguing on the Internet
 category: codeigniter
-alias: blog/2012/12/arguing-on-the-internet
+alias: blog/2012/12/arguing-on-the-internet/
-excerpt: " \n\tI have referenced Shawn McCool's blog a few times, \"Why CodeIgniter is Dead\" and people are wondering why I argued so hard against it back in May but then gave CodeIgniter such a hard time in my last article.
+excerpt: "I have referenced Shawn McCool's blog a few times, \"Why CodeIgniter is Dead\" and people are wondering why I argued so hard against it back in May but then gave CodeIgniter such a hard time in my last article.
 For the record I'm not team CodeIgniter or team Laravel, I'm a PHP user who has some opinions, and some